Texas Labor Laws Guide

 Under the Fluctuating Workweek Method (FWW), certain employees who receive a fixed salary have the right to overtime pay of one-half (0.5) times their regular hourly rate.

-Eligible employees must have a fluctuating workweek — hence the name of the workweek method — meaning sometimes they work more or less than 40 hours a week.
+However, having a fixed salary isn’t the only condition to qualify for overtime pay under FWW.
+Eligible employees must have a fluctuating workweek — hence the name of the workweek method — meaning they sometimes work more or less than 40 hours a week.

 What’s more, such employees’ minimum hourly wage must equal $7.25 per hour.